 Menu

-The Solid State and Structural Chemistry Unit was founded in November, 1976 by Bharat Ratna Professor C. N. R. Rao.
-SSCU has provided major thrust to diverse frontier areas at the intersection of Chemistry, Physics and Biology.
-Since its beginning, SSCU has fostered a culture of excellence which is reflected in the fact that SSCU leads IISc in terms of research productivity (see the below photo).
-Our research is highly interdisciplinary spanning frontier areas lying at the intersection of Chemistry, Physics and Materials Science.
-Detailed faculty profiles and research interests can be found here.
+The Solid State and Structural Chemistry Unit (SSCU) was founded in November, 1976 by Bharat Ratna Professor C. N. R. Rao.
+Since its beginning, research in SSCU has been highly interdisciplinary lying at the intersection of Chemistry, Physics, Biology and Materials Science and Engineering.
+The culture of excellence that is fostered in SSCU is reflected in the fact that SSCU leads IISc in terms of research quality as well as productivity (see the below photo for more statistics).
+Recent papers from SSCU faculty, including several Assistant Professors, have featured in highly prestigious journals including Nature Materials, Nature Communications, PNAS, Physical Review Letters, JACS, etc. Our faculty profiles and research interests can be found here.

 IISc h-index by department